Shakti213/httpdlib/README.md

 provides easy capability of parsing HTTP requests and generating HTTP responses.
 The transportation of these requests and responses is not done by this library.

+## Licensing
+The main library and code (everything inside include and src, as well as tests) is available under the MIT license.
+Examples are available with different licenses depending on any third-party libraries.
+See the LICENSE file in each example (if available) for further details.

 ## Structure
 The file and folder structure is rather easy to understand.
 The *include/httpdlib* folder is the root include folder, and everything in this